abhiabhi0/obsidan-programmerCave/Java/Spring vs Spring Boot.md

 5. **Command-Line Interface (CLI)**: Allows for rapid prototyping with Groovy scripts.

 #### Usage
-Spring Boot is used to quickly bootstrap and develop Spring-based applications with minimal configuration.
+<mark class="hltr-g">Spring Boot is used to quickly bootstrap and develop Spring-based applications with minimal configuration</mark>.
 It is ideal for microservices, RESTful APIs, and other types of web applications.
-Spring Boot applications typically require far less setup and boilerplate code compared to traditional Spring applications.
+Spring Boot applications typically <mark class="hltr-o">require far less setup and boilerplate code compared to traditional Spring applications.</mark>

 ### Comparison